Dean85e/portfolio_project1/README.md

 ### Bugs

+#### Solved bugs

+* When running my site through lighthouse report i noticed the performane score was low (73), To fix this I reduced the size of hero image with Optimizilla's online service this has pushed the sites performance score to (92).

 #### html

-  * When validating the html through the official w3c validator I found some bugs these errors were from nesting elements inside each other I had one extra closing tag for a div in the about section and contact section.
+  * When validating the html through the official W3C validator I found some bugs these errors were from nesting elements inside each other I had one extra closing tag for a div in the about section and contact section.